November 20, 2024

 The question is who designed this creepy little corner park and why the odd looking concrete gargoyle like figures?

 Maybe only Tony Pomerleau knows for sure!
 The plaque on the side says “In Memory of Anne Marie and Ellen Pomerleau 1999” and maybe that holds some answers.
-The intent of the park was to welcome shoppers into the small plaza/shopping mall.
+Perhaps the intent of the park was to welcome shoppers into the small shopping plaza/shopping mall.
 The artists were Leslie Fry & Steven Schenker and maybe they have the answers as to why the design is a bit “unusual”.

 While it would be rare to see anyone picnicking in the park or tossing a frisbee to a canine friend, occasionally you'll see someone hanging out waiting for a bus, taxi or whatever.
 It seems like a popular place to park shopping carts from the nearby Price Chopper.
 So, if you're in the area take notice of this quirky little enclave of Vermont.
 It's sort of the odd little cousin to Barre, Vermont's famous Hope Cemetery.
 One thing for sure is that it's weird and thought provoking.
 Utterly Vermont!